TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GeneralGuidelines/Index.rst

 Also keep in mind that attackers often scan for system components that contain known security vulnerabilities to detect points of attack.
-These "components" can be specific software packages on a system level, scripts running on the web server but also specific TYPO3 versions or TYPO3 extensions.
+These "components" can be specific software packages on a system level, scripts running on the web server but also specific `TYPO3`:pn: versions or `TYPO3`:pn: extensions.

-The recommended way to update TYPO3 extensions is to use TYPO3's internal Extension Manager (EM).
+The recommended way to update `TYPO3`:pn: extensions is to use TYPO3's internal `Extension Manager`:pn: (EM).
 The EM takes care of the download of the extension source code, extracts the archive and stores the files in the correct place, overwriting an existing old version by default.
 This ensures, the source code containing a possible security vulnerability